ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/profile/_includes/create.md

 Next, you'll be prompted to sequentially perform the following actions with each connection parameter that can be saved in the profile:

-- Don't save
+* Don't save.
-- Set a new value or Use <value>
+* Set a new value or Use - Set a new value or Use <value>.
-- Use current value (this option is available when updating an existing profile)
+* Use current value (this option is available when updating an existing profile).

 ## Example